 Mira Antonyan is the founder and president of the Armenian Association of Social Workers.

-She is the Chair of Social Work and Social Technologies at Yerevan State University as well as Associate Professor.
-In addition to teaching at YSU, she is a guest lecturer at universities in a number of post-Soviet countries, as well as universities in the United States.
+She is an Associate Professor at the Chair of Social Work and Social Technologies at Yerevan State University.
+In addition to teaching at YSU, she is a guest lecturer at universities in a number of post-Soviet and European countries, as well as universities in the United States.

-Since 2005, M. Antonyan is the Executive Director of Fund for Armenian Relief’s Child Support Center.
+Since 2005, M. Antonyan is the Executive Director of Fund for Armenian Relief’s Child Protection Center Foundation.
 During this same time period, she also founded and headed the Child Protection Network in Armenia, which unites more than 30 child protection organizations.

 M․ Antonyan has made significant contributions to the improvement of the social protection system in Armenia through new models of social services such as crisis centers, group-homes, foster care institutes, day care centers, integrated social services, professionalization of social services, as well as social work development and protection of professionals' rights. .